uf-aiaos/AnimalMotionViz/README.md

 ##### **Note that only the mask image, `label.png`, will need to be uploaded in step 4.2.2 to specify a region of interest.**

-## Section 4: How AnimalMotionViz works and it usage <a name="section-4"></a>
+## Section 4: How AnimalMotionViz works and its application <a name="section-4"></a>

 After setting up the necessary dependencies, we are ready to use the `AnimalMotionViz` software.
 This section provides detailed instructions on how to run and operate the `AnimalMotionViz` app.
 The source code of `AnimalMotionViz` is available at AnimalMotionViz_sourcecode [AnimalMotionViz_sourcecode](https://github.com/uf-aiaos/AnimalMotionViz/blob/main/AnimalMotionViz_sourcecode/).

 ### 4.1 Overview of AnimalMotionViz <a name="section-4-1"></a>

 `AnimalMotionViz` facilitates the uploading of video files via the [dash-uploader](https://github.com/fohrloop/dash-uploader) component, with an option to include an optional mask defining the Region of Interest (ROI).
 The software offers various background subtraction algorithms like [MOG2](https://docs.opencv.org/3.4/d7/d7b/classcv_1_1BackgroundSubtractorMOG2.html), [KNN](https://docs.opencv.org/3.4/db/d88/classcv_1_1BackgroundSubtractorKNN.html), [GMG](https://docs.opencv.org/4.x/d1/d5c/classcv_1_1bgsegm_1_1BackgroundSubtractorGMG.html), [CNT](https://docs.opencv.org/4.x/de/dca/classcv_1_1bgsegm_1_1BackgroundSubtractorCNT.html), [GSOC](https://docs.opencv.org/4.x/d4/dd5/classcv_1_1bgsegm_1_1BackgroundSubtractorGSOC.html), and [LSBP](https://docs.opencv.org/4.x/de/d4c/classcv_1_1bgsegm_1_1BackgroundSubtractorLSBP.html), implemented using OpenCV.
 Then users can specify the interval for frame processing (e.g., every nth frame).
-Users can also select a [kernel size](https://docs.opencv.org/4.x/d4/d86/group__imgproc__filter.html#gac342a1bb6eabf6f55c803b09268e36dc:~:text=Mat%20cv%3A%3AgetStructuringElement) for the [morphological operation](https://docs.opencv.org/4.x/d4/d86/group__imgproc__filter.html#ga67493776e3ad1a3df63883829375201f:~:text=%E2%97%86-,morphologyEx(),-void%20cv%3A%3AmorphologyEx), where it can mitigate small noises (birds, leaves, et.), as well as the weight [(alpha and beta)](https://docs.opencv.org/3.4/d2/de8/group__core__array.html#gafafb2513349db3bcff51f54ee5592a19:~:text=%E2%97%86-,addWeighted(),-void%20cv%3A%3AaddWeighted) of the original frame and motion map overlay, respectively.
+Users can also select a [kernel size](https://docs.opencv.org/4.x/d4/d86/group__imgproc__filter.html#gac342a1bb6eabf6f55c803b09268e36dc:~:text=Mat%20cv%3A%3AgetStructuringElement) for the [morphological operation](https://docs.opencv.org/4.x/d4/d86/group__imgproc__filter.html#ga67493776e3ad1a3df63883829375201f:~:text=%E2%97%86-,morphologyEx(),-void%20cv%3A%3AmorphologyEx), which can mitigate small noise (birds, leaves, etc.), as well as the weight [(alpha and beta)](https://docs.opencv.org/3.4/d2/de8/group__core__array.html#gafafb2513349db3bcff51f54ee5592a19:~:text=%E2%97%86-,addWeighted(),-void%20cv%3A%3AaddWeighted) of the original frame and motion map overlay, respectively.
 Additionally, core and full range analysis is computed by applying [Kernel Density Estimation (KDE)](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.gaussian_kde.html) to the centroids of detected [contours](https://docs.opencv.org/4.x/d3/dc0/group__imgproc__shape.html#ga2c759ed9f497d4a618048a2f56dc97f1:~:text=%E2%97%86-,contourArea(),-double%20cv%3A%3AcontourArea) representing motion.
 The core range identifies areas with the highest motion density (50% isopleth), while the full range captures almost all detected motion (95% isopleth).
 Convex hulls are also computed to outline the external boundaries of detected motion regions, providing a comprehensive view of the movements.
 Several [colormaps](https://docs.opencv.org/4.x/d3/d50/group__imgproc__colormap.html#:~:text=ColormapTypes-,Enumerations,-enum%20%C2%A0) like `Bone`, `Ocean`, `Pink`, and `Hot` are available for enhancing the visualization of the motion map.
 The space-use distribution map is generated by applying a colormap to the accumulated image obtained from background subtraction and filtering, which is then overlaid on the original frame.

 ### 4.2 Guidelines on setting up the video processing parameters <a name="section-4-2"></a>